emo44/easypy-desktop/README.md

 - Full editor and visual designer
 - Create, save, and run projects
 - No time limits
-- Intended for development and testing
+- Intended for prototyping and testing

 Get it here:
 https://emosoft.gumroad.com/l/easypydesktop